lucasveneno/trafficbot/README.md

  * `port` - Integer, port for proxy.
 (Example: 8080)
  * `user` and `pass` - Basic auth config for the proxy server.
 (Default: \`\` in both variables)
  * `windows` - Integer, number of bot instances to run.
 (Default: 1)
- * `time` - Integer, Max session time parameter value in seconds.
-(Default: 3 seconds per page and 5 Pages to run through)
+ * `time` - Integer or string (--time random), max session time parameter value in seconds.
+(Default: 3 seconds per page and 5 Pages to run through, the random mode value in seconds is betwen 60 and 300 secs)

 Basic usage with Xvfb enabled and proxy disabled (IP of the server)
 -----